Felipenor/cc-context-stats/README.md

 - Only positive deltas are shown (when usage increases)
 - First run after starting Claude Code shows no delta (no baseline yet)
 - Each session has its own state file (`~/.claude/statusline.<session_id>.state`) to avoid conflicts when running multiple Claude Code sessions in parallel
+- Token history is stored with timestamps for later analysis (format: `timestamp,tokens` per line)

 ## Available Scripts